How to Talk to Your Child About a New Significant Other

 On a related note, you need to underscore that your new dating partner is not a substitute for your child’s other parent.
 In this regard, beyond the initial conversation with your child, you need to visit with your new significant other and make sure that person understands boundaries you desire to establish in his or her own interaction with your kid.

 If you desire to file for divorce, or if your spouse already has done so, the importance of legal representation cannot be overstated.
-You can schedule an initial consultation with our firm by calling us at (201) 845-7400.
+You can schedule a free initial consultation with our firm by calling us at (201) 845-7400.